micheldore/songsrated/README.md

 # Songsrated

 Welcome to the Songsrated repository.
-This is an open source web app made to discover what is the best song ever made.
+This is an open source web app made to discover song rankings!

 ## Badges